Jump to a Question:

 Another important factor in calculating expenses is cost of living.
-Memphis annually ranks amongst cities with population over 500,000 as to having one of the lowest costs of living.
-In fact, most SCO students without families can easily budget their personal costs to under $1,000 per month.
+Memphis has annually ranked as having one of the lowest costs of living amongst cities with a population over 500,000.
 A more detailed budget can be found here.

 Is financial aid available?

 Financial aid is available.
-Application materials are mailed to incoming students in January, and distributed to current students at the same time.
+Financial aid application materials are mailed to incoming students and distributed to current students in January.
 Your financial aid packet will contain a short and simple SCO application form, and a longer federal form – the Free Application for Federal Student Aid (FAFSA).
 Students must submit both forms to have a valid application.
 Once your eligibility has been determined, the SCO Financial Aid Office will work with you to ensure that you receive the necessary funds at the best terms.
-In other words, depending on how much a student needs to borrow, a Financial Aid Counselor will work with each student to obtain the lowest interest rate, the best grace period (interest deferment), and the most attractive repayment period.
-Historically, all SCO students have had the ability to obtain through federal loans the funds necessary to pay for all educational expenses including living costs.
+In other words, depending on how much a student needs to borrow, a Financial Aid Counselor will work with each student to obtain the lowest interest rate, the best grace period (interest deferment) and the most attractive repayment period.
+Historically, all SCO students have had the ability to obtain through federal loans the funds necessary to pay for all educational expenses, including living costs.